freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-playfield/1-textures.md

 ![Ink Mask (closeup)](illustrator-ink-mask-closeup.png)

-Once you're done, export it as **white on black** PNG: Fill everything white, *File -> Export -> Export As*, name it `ink-mask.png`, don't forget to check *Use Artboards*, and choose black *Background Color*.
+Once you're done, export it as a **white on black** PNG: Make all shapes white, *File -> Export -> Export As*, name it `ink-mask.png`, don't forget to check *Use Artboards*, and choose black *Background Color*.
 This is how it looks for Tron (black background added for illustration purpose):

 ![Ink Mask](illustrator-ink-mask.png)